Beats-Music/node-webkit-miniplayer/README.md

     $ git clone git@github.com:Beats-Music/node-webkit-miniplayer.git

     $ cd beats-music-desktop

+    $ npm install

     $ cat config.example >> config.js

     $ npm install nodewebkit -g

-Add your keys to config.js that you received from the Beats Music developer portal.
+Add your keys to config.js that you received from the Beats Music developer portal then you can start the app.

     $ nodewebkit